Kodkollektivet/documents/meetings/meeting-items_2019-02-19.md

 - new Nordea card? - Update from Michael?
 - Report - Financial information

-ACTION PART: Moving stuff from storage room
+ACTION PART: Moving stuff from storage room and getting new chairs: After Volvo day